bridgethass/udacity-dsnd-project1/README.md

   1) `listings.csv`: full descriptions of listings and average review score
   2) `reviews.csv`: unique id for each reviewer and detailed comments
   3) `calendar.csv`: listing id and the price and availability for that day

+  For this analysis, I only used the `listings.csv` file.

 ## File Descriptions <a name="files"></a>

 There are 2 Jupyter notebooks in this repository to showcase work related to the above questions.
 Each of the notebooks is exploratory in nature, and include markdown cells to explain and describe the exploration process.

-The notebooks that are related to the analysis presented in the medium blog (see below) are here:
+The notebooks that are related to the analysis presented in the medium blog (see below) are located here:

 ipynb/1_seattle_airbnb_neighborhood_exploration.ipynb
 ipynb/2_seattle_airbnb_cleanliness_model.ipynb